seduerr91/corteva/README.md

 ## 5. Open questions

 - In the data, I removed the prefix of the stationId which was a redundant 'USC'.
 This allowed me to save the stationId as an Integer.
 Would you prefer the full String as a stationId?
+- From the prompt, I understand that I should return weather data based on the full date strings and the weather statistics and yield records data based on a year integer.
+Hence, this is what I built.
+Building an API to filter on day, month, and/or year would be a next step to mind when talking to an end user.